thomas-young-2013/Wherehows-eXtension/README.md

 ## Contribution
 * support metadata extraction of HBase
-* support data lineage extraction of task {mapreduce, spark, expert and import between several storage systems} in some scheduler like (Oozie, Azkaban)
+* support data lineage extraction of task {mapreduce, spark, export and import between several storage systems} in some scheduler like (Oozie, Azkaban)

 ## Contact us
 If you want to contact us, please send emails to `thomasyoung1995@foxmail.com `!